Applications are currently being accepted for Appraisal Review Board members for the 2024 tax appeal season. More information can be found at:

 A measure of central tendency.
 The value of the middle item in an uneven number of items arranged or arrayed according to size; the arithmetic average of the two central items in an even number of items similarly arranged; a positional average that is not affected by the size of extreme values.

-(1) The environment of a subject property that has a direct and immediate effect on value.
-(2) A geographic area (in which there are typically fewer than several thousand properties) defined for some useful purpose, such as to ensure for later multiple regression modeling that the properties are homogeneous and share important locational characteristics.
+- A geographic area (in which there are typically fewer than several thousand properties) defined for some useful purpose, such as to ensure for later multiple regression modeling that the properties are homogeneous and share important locational characteristics.

 An estimate of the value of a property, expressed as a percentage of its replacement cost, after depreciation of all kinds has been deducted.